tylerbrotherton/MizzouMenuSolver/README.md

 This is how it works

+Solution "happy path"
-Loads Curl -> extract the data from the websites -> stores the relevent data -> closes Curl -> Load LMF -> display info -> delete data on local machine.
+Loads Curl -> extract the data from the websites -> stores the relevent data -> closes Curl -> Load LMF -> display info/interactive chart -> delete data on local machine.

+[Loads Curl -> extract the data from the websites -> stores the relevent data -> closes Curl] WebScrapper.cpp

+ [Load LMF -> display info/interactive chart-> save the menu of the data-> delete data on local machine.]
+Graphs.cpp

+ saving  the menu of the day
+ [:date].txt   in DD/MM/YYYY format